hokla-org/dojo-ctf-ts/README.md

 You have to retrieve the flag !
 It’s a secret string stored on a secret location …

+### :warning: Rules

+- You must only use the client to retrieve the file (no curl, postman, ...)
+- You can only modify `client/package.json` and `client/src/main.ts`

 Hint :

 ```bash